HelloRitul/Host-a-React-Application-on-Amazon-S3-and-CloudFront/README.md

 <h1 ali
     gn="center"> Host a React Application on Amazon S3 and CloudFront</h1>
-we’ll be setting up a hosting platform using Amazon S3 and CloudFront, to host a react application.
+We’ll be setting up a hosting platform using Amazon S3 and CloudFront, to host a react application.

 <h3 align="left">We will do this in 2 simple steps:</h3>